DerRobert-28/WitherStorm/README.md

 - It also contains the epic Wither Storm music for when the Wither is spawning.

-- The resource pack should be compatible to all Minecraft versions containing the Wither.
+- The resource pack should be compatible to all Minecraft JE versions containing the Wither.

 <br>